Key considerations in US government investigations

 See In re Pac.
 Pictures Corp., 679 F.3d 1121, 1127 (9th Cir.
 2012) (collecting cases); but see Diversified Indus., Inc. v.
 Meredith, 572 F.2d 596, 611 (8th Cir.
 1978) (en banc).

 Justice Manual § 9-28.300 (Factors to Be Considered).

 Justice Manual § 9-28.700(A) (The Value of Cooperation).

 See Justice Manual § 4-3.100(3) (Pursuit of Claims Against Individuals).

-See SEC, Release Nos.
-44969 and 1470, Report of Investigation Pursuant to Section 21(a) of the Securities Exchange Act of 1934 and Commission Statement on the Relationship of Cooperation to Agency Enforcement Decisions (2001) [Seaboard Report], available at https://www.sec.gov/litigation/investreport/34-44969.htm.
+See U.S. Securities and Exchange Comm’n, Release Nos.
+44969 and 1470, Report of Investigation Pursuant to Section 21(a) of the Securities Exchange Act of 1934 and Commission Statement on the Relationship of Cooperation to Agency Enforcement Decisions (2001), https://www.sec.gov/litigation/investreport/34-44969.htm (hereinafter the Seaboard Report).

-Div. of Enf’t, CFTC, Enforcement Advisory: Cooperation Factors in Enforcement Division Sanction Recommendations for Companies (2017), available at https://www.cftc.gov/sites/default/files/idc/groups/public/@lrenforcementactions/documents/legalpleading/enfadvisorycompanies011917.pdf.
+Div. of Enf’t, CFTC, Enforcement Advisory: Cooperation Factors in Enforcement Division Sanction Recommendations for Companies (2017), https://www.cftc.gov/sites/default/files/idc/groups/public/@lrenforcementactions/documents/legalpleading/enfadvisorycompanies011917.pdf.

 id. at 6–7.